 Automotive painters work with all types of automobiles to ensure that they have a coat of paint that is precisely and evenly applied.
 Factories hire some painters to coat newly manufactured cars, and auto body repair shops hire others to help restore the paint to its natural state after damage has been done.

-According to the U.S. Bureau of Labor Statistics (BLS), the jobs for transportation equipment painters are expected to grow 5.9% between 2014 and 2024, which is about average compared to all occupations.
-In 2015, transportation equipment painters, including automotive painters, earned an annual median salary of $41,150, the BLS reported.
+According to the U.S. Bureau of Labor Statistics (BLS), the jobs for transportation equipment painters are expected to grow as fast as the average between 2018 and 2028.
+In 2018, transportation equipment painters, including automotive painters, earned a mean annual salary of $46,460 , the BLS reported.

 Training Program Information